nginx-clojure/nginx-clojure.github.io/More.md

    "Hello, Java & Nginx!" //response body can be string, File or Array/Collection of string or File ];
 ```

->Note that If the rewrite/access handler returns phase-done (Clojure) or Constants.PHRASE_DONE (Groovy/Java), nginx will continue to next phases (e.g. invoke proxy_pass or content ring handler).
+>Note that if the rewrite/access handler returns phase-done (Clojure) or Constants.PHRASE_DONE (Groovy/Java), nginx will continue to next phases (e.g. invoke proxy_pass or content ring handler).
 If the rewrite handler returns a general response, nginx will send this response to the client and stop to continue to next phases.

 3.1 Handle Multiple Coroutine Based Sockets Parallel
 -----------------

-Sometimes we need invoke serveral remote services before completing the ring  response.
+Sometimes we need to invoke serveral remote services before completing the ring  response.
 For better performance we need a way to handle multiple sockets parallel in sub coroutines.

 e.g. fetch two page parallel by clj-http